Amenity horticulturists design and create a range of public outdoor spaces including parks and gardens

 What to expect

-- Elements of the work are conducted outdoors at all times of the year, and you may be cold, dirty and wet, or hot and sweaty.
+- Elements of the work are conducted outdoors - all year round - and you may be cold, dirty and wet, or hot and sweaty.
 However, the work has become increasingly office based, and so indoor jobs can often be undertaken in bad weather.

 - Self-employment is possible, with some horticulturists working as horticultural contractors.

 - Working in amenity horticulture is different from working in your own garden; you should accept that you're providing facilities for the general public, some of whom may lack appreciation and understanding of your work.

 - Travel within a working day may be necessary, but overnight absence from home is rarely required.

 You could improve your chances of developing a professional career in amenity horticulture by taking a degree in one of the following subjects:

 - crop and plant science